IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 # Media Protections

 Media stream outputs can protected using media protections.
-Each media stream output with media protection option is encrypted with a content key.
+Each media stream output with media protection is encrypted with a content key.
 Authorized viewers can use tokens to access the content key for a media stream output.

 Tokens used in request media content key requests are signed with a token signing certificate, stored in